TriplyDB/Documentation/docs/triplydb-changelog/index.md

 **Features**

-- `#8929` Display the name of the user who added a specific query version
+- `#8929` Added the display name of the user who created a version to the list of query versions
 - `#9399` The class frequencies have been added to Graphs page of a dataset.
 The Class frequency tab under Insights is still available but is deprecated.
 This will be removed in a future release
-- `#9400` The `Copy dataset` button has been moved from the Dataset panel to a drop-down menu instead.
+- `#9400` The Copy dataset button has been moved from the Dataset panel to a drop-down menu instead.
 This makes it consistent with actions on saved queries and stories

 **Issues fixed**